Share this article

 Certain degree programs may not be available in all states.

-Successful completion of the Bachelor of Arts in Psychology degree by itself does not lead to licensure or certification in any state, regardless of concentration or specialization.
+Successful completion of the Bachelor of Arts in Psychology degree at the University of Arizona Global Campus by itself does not lead to licensure or certification in any state, regardless of concentration or specialization.
+The Bachelor of Arts in Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.

 Search UAGC